|Image credit: NASA|

 Stuhlinger had begun his work on electric propulsion in the 1930s.
 He earned a Ph.D. at age 23, then worked for Hitler's nuclear program.
 In spite of his science training, in 1941 he was drafted into the Wehrmacht and sent to the Russian front.
 After suffering wounds in the Battle of Moscow and surviving the Battle of Stalingrad, he was reassigned to Wernher von Braun's rocket team at the Baltic Sea rocket base of Peenemünde in 1943.
 There he worked on the guidance system for the V-2 missile.

-Stuhlinger arrived in the United States in 1945 courtesy of the U.S. Army with von Braun, 124 other German rocketeers, and a trainload of captured V-2 missiles.
-Stuhlinger resumed his electric propulsion work in Huntsville in the early 1950s, while von Braun's team was part of the Army Ballistic Missile Agency at Redstone Arsenal.
+Stuhlinger arrived in the United States courtesy of the U.S. Army.
+He resumed his electric propulsion work in Huntsville in the early 1950s, at which time von Braun's team was part of the Army Ballistic Missile Agency at Redstone Arsenal.
+He played a key role in the launch of the first U.S. satellite, Explorer 1, in January 1958.
 Under von Braun's leadership, the Peenemünde rocketeers became the nucleus around which NASA MSFC coalesced in July 1960.

 The hybrid NERVA/nuclear-electric approach would, the MSFC engineers explained, magnify the benefits and mitigate the drawbacks of both propulsion methods.
 Efficient electric propulsion would slash the amount of the propellant required to reach and return from Mars.
 This would in turn reduce the number of costly rockets required to place a hybrid Mars spacecraft into Earth orbit for assembly.
 Five uprated two-stage Saturn V rockets would be sufficient to launch all the components making up a hybrid spacecraft into Earth orbit - about half as many as required to launch a Mars spacecraft propelled by NERVA nuclear-thermal rocket engines alone.